WSU-cshimizu/ceg4110-group-project-no-grads/guests/guest-irlbeck.md

 rapid prototyping - measure, build, learn
 agile development - product backlog, sprint planning, sprint execution, shippable increment, sprint review
 sustainment - deliver, security and integration test, deploy, sustain

+Agile is an adjective (not a Noun) meant to empower software devs to have and control the how things are done